'We do not need any more proof': Leaders tell UN it's time to act on rape in war

 We asked Hague after the meeting whether his government—which is putting together an emergency task force to intervene in cases of rape in conflict—will use its political leverage in the Security Council when it comes to Syria.
 The council has the ability to impose sanctions for member states' human rights violations.
 Hague said, “We’re working hard on the Security Council.”
 But, he conceded, “We’re at an impasse.”

-More articles in WMC Women Under Siege by Tag: Sexualized violence, United Nations, War
+More articles by Tag: Sexualized violence, United Nations, War